Head To The Beach in St Barts For A Great Day Visit

 No matter how many times we saw it, the turquoise blue waters of St Barts entranced us.
-As we entered the harbour, we could see boats everywhere.
+As we entered the harbour on our Oceania Cruises ship, we saw boats everywhere.
 These were not small fishing boats.
 Large yachts towed their little boats.
 Sailboats lined up with the wind.

 St Barts Regatta

 We arrived in St Barts on the last day of a big regatta.
 The last time we visited St Parts, the regatta had finished a few days before.
 We spent some time on the high deck of the ship watching the yachts line up for a race.
 It seemed to take forever to assemble and position the group.

 But then they were off!
 Throughout the day we saw the various classes of sailboats racing.
 Colourful sails billowed in the wind.
 Sailboats fought for position.
 Crews filled the deck.
 It brought back some of the excitement we had enjoyed when we did an excursion in St Maarten to crew the America’s Cup yachts!

 It was time for us to get closer to the water.
 We would head to the beach in St Barts.
 Our cruise ship was anchored in the bay at this port.
 It was a short 10 minute tender ride to the port in the centre of town.

 We followed the familiar path around the harbour.
 The hill behind the port was colourful and welcomed you to Gustavia.

 Every time we wander a town, we find new facets that we had not seen on previous visits.
 Walking behind St Bartholomew’s Anglican Church down the small path, we found a small garden with statues.